Interview by Whitney Johnson. Written by Liz Kim.

 Related Link:Â Former ‘Bachelorette’ Desiree Hartsock on Finding Mr. Right

 Fans first got to know Bukowski when he was cast on Emily Maynard’s season ofÂ The Bachelorette.
 He initially didn’t have any interest in the show.
 “One of my friends I grew up with in Chicago wrote a letter to ABC about why I should be the next Bachelor.
-And you know how it works — you pretty much have to be on The Bachelorette in order to be the next Bachelor.”
+And you know how it works — you pretty much have to be on The Bachelorette in order to be the star of The Bachelor,” he explains.
 He got some emails from ABC casting but brushed it off as a prank.

-Bukowski didn’t expect to fall for Maynard as hard as he did, but as their relationship progressed from week to week, he quickly became a fan favorite.
+Bukowski didn’t expect to fall for Maynard as hard as he did, but as their relationship and love progressed from week to week, he quickly became a fan favorite.
 After making it to the final four, fans were shocked when Maynard let him go, especially because she couldn’t give him a reason as to why he wasn’t getting a rose.
 “After The Bachelorette,Â I left my job.
-I was alone in my thoughts, and I was a little heartbroken,” he says.
+I was alone in my thoughts, and I was a little heartbroken,” he candidly shares.

-While the restaurant owner is thankful for his time on television, he also believes that this exposure is keeping him from meeting the right person.
-“I would say Iâ€™m definitely looking to settle down,” he candidly shares.
+While the restaurant owner is thankful for his time on reality TV, he also believes that this exposure is keeping him from meeting the right person.
+“I would say Iâ€™m definitely looking to settle down,” he divulges.
 “Itâ€™s just tough.
 People learned a lot about me really quickly because I was on the shows.
 So when I go out with a girl, they already know about me, and it kind of takes away from the whole first date experience and getting to know somebody.”

 Simply put, “it really does suck.
 To be honest, I would say my dating life is almost zero right now.”

 Related Link:Â Is Spring the Time For a New Fling?